 - Is Josta’s recipe available?

 Josta was the first major energy drink marketed in America.
-Before 1995, no large scale company has tried to sell an energy drink in the United States.
-Pepsi, the company that made Josta, saw an opening and made a move to roll out this new and fascinating drink.
-Josta had a somewhat fruity taste and it included guarana, giving it an almost maple flavor!
-You can learn all about Josta on this page, check it out!
+Before 1995, no large-scale company has tried to sell an energy drink in the United States.
+Pepsi, the company that made Josta energy drink, saw an opening and made a move to roll out this new and fascinating drink.
+Josta energy drink had a somewhat fruity taste and it included guarana, giving it an almost maple flavor!
+You can learn all about Josta energy drink on this page, check it out!

 The Company That Invented The Josta Energy Drink

-The energy drink Josta was invented by PepsiCo Inc. Pepsi co is a huge company that makes many different types of snacks and drinks.
-There reach extends across many different county’s around the world.
+The Josta energy drink was invented by PepsiCo Inc. Pepsi co is a huge company that makes many different types of snacks and drinks.
+Their reach extends across many different counties around the world.